-Numerous experimental studies have examined how conceptions of fairness or the willingness to regard the interests of others informs decisions, and behaviour is not just driven solely by self-interest as suggested by earlier models (Meltzer and Richard 1981).
+Numerous experimental studies have examined how conceptions of fairness or the willingness to regard the interests of others informs decisions, and behaviour is not just driven solely by self-interest as suggested by earlier models (Meltzer and Richard, 1981).
 These experiments routinely find that individuals care about fairness.
-In a meta-analysis of such experiments administered in the past two decades, Nunnari and Pozzi (2022) identify an overall aversion to inequality, despite high levels of heterogeneity across studies an participants.
+In a meta-analysis of such experiments administered in the past two decades, Nunnari and Pozzi (2022) identify an overall aversion to inequality, despite high levels of heterogeneity across studies and participants.

-Based also on another meta-analysis, Ciani, Freget, and Manfredi (2021) show that providing information about the level of inequality in surveys affects concerns about inequality but has a ‘small effect’ on demand for redistribution.
+Based also on another meta-analysis, Ciani, Freget and Manfredi (2021) show that providing information about the level of inequality in surveys affects concerns about inequality but has a ‘small effect’ on demand for redistribution.
 Finally, Chow and Galak (2012) indicate that the way in which inequality is framed (the rich making more than the poor or the poor making less than the rich) influences the negative relationship between conservatism and support for redistribution.

 1.2 Methods and data

 Social researchers make use of a varied set of methods to assess welfare attitudes.
-However, the main quantitative method in this field is social survey (Steele and Breznau 2019; Svallfors 2012).
-Despite their limited capacity to capture nuance and ambivalence in welfare attitudes (Goerres and Prinzen 2012), surveys help researchers to identify trends and patterns within and across different societies.
+However, the main quantitative method in this field is social survey (Steele and Breznau, 2019; Svallfors, 2012).
+Despite their limited capacity to capture nuance and ambivalence in welfare attitudes (Goerres and Prinzen, 2012), surveys help researchers to identify trends and patterns within and across different societies.

 In this sense, the main data source selected for this project is the European Social Survey (ESS).
 More than 20 European countries participate in this cross-sectional survey that is conducted roughly every two years.
 Ireland is one of the few countries that participated in all 11 rounds since 2002.
-On average, 2,200 people in private households who were 15 or older and resident in Ireland were interviewed in each of these rounds.
+On average, 2,200 people in private households who were aged 15 or older and resident in Ireland were interviewed in each of these rounds.

 This research analysed several questions from a special module on welfare attitudes that was fielded in 2009 and 2016.
 However, most of the analysis is based on a core question, included in all rounds, on the role of the government in reducing income inequalities.
 This question is used as an indicator of generalised support for the welfare state.
 Beyond that, the ESS questionnaire contains several other questions relevant to this research related to socio-demographic characteristics.
-In addition, based on the class scheme developed by Oesch (2006), a “social class” variable was constructed using questions about the respondent’s occupation (following Tawfik and Oesch (2020) script).
+In addition, based on the class scheme developed by Oesch (2006), a ‘social class’ variable was constructed using questions about the respondent’s occupation (following the Tawfik and Oesch (2020) script).

-This research also relied on public opinion data from Voter Surveys (VS) conducted immediately after the European elections (2014, 2019, 2024). .
+This research also relied on public opinion data from Voter Surveys (VS) conducted immediately after the European elections (2014, 2019, 2024).
 The survey offers additional information particularly on electoral behaviours and political attitudes.

 Finally, we draw on one of the Eurobarometer surveys that are conducted by the European Commission.
 The 2025 survey collected useful information on support for higher taxes, which is part of the trade-off involved in greater redistribution.

 CHAPTER 2